• Skip to content

 An example of this would be contracting out a cleaning service.

-An outside service would have the resources for hiring, proper training and facility inspections that may not be available if the function were kept in-house.
+An outside service would have the resources for hiring, proper training, and facility inspections that may not be available if the function were kept in-house.

 Customer Satisfaction

-The advantage of having a vendor contract is they are bound to certain levels of service and quality.
+The advantage of having a vendor contract is that they are bound to certain levels of service and quality.

 Operational Efficiency

-Outsourcing gives an organization exposure to vendor specialized systems.
+Outsourcing gives an organization exposure to vendor-specialized systems.

-Specialization provides more efficiency that allows for a quicker turnaround time and higher levels of quality.
+The specialization provides more efficiency that allows for a quicker turnaround time and higher levels of quality.

 Disadvantages of Outsourcing